Nivalyx/osu-wiki/wiki/Medals/en.md

 ## Beatmap Challenge Packs

-The **Beatmap Challenge Packs medals**, or alternatively referred to as [*Skill Packs medals*](https://osu.ppy.sh/home/news/2020-11-20-featured-artist-beatmap-updates-from-the-mappers-guild#pack-medal-updates), are medals that are being awarded upon the clearance of *the hardest diffs* present on all the beatmaps that are being included in certain [Theme Beatmap Packs](https://osu.ppy.sh/beatmaps/packs?type=theme) or [Artist/Album Beatmap Packs](https://osu.ppy.sh/beatmaps/packs?type=artist) *without any [difficulty reduction mods](/wiki/Game_modifier#difficulty-reduction) enabled*.
+The **Beatmap Challenge Packs medals**, or alternatively referred to as [*Skill Packs medals*](https://osu.ppy.sh/home/news/2020-11-20-featured-artist-beatmap-updates-from-the-mappers-guild#pack-medal-updates), are medals that are being awarded upon the clearance of *the hardest difficulties* present on all the beatmaps that are being included in certain [Theme Beatmap Packs](https://osu.ppy.sh/beatmaps/packs?type=theme) or [Artist/Album Beatmap Packs](https://osu.ppy.sh/beatmaps/packs?type=artist) *without any [difficulty reduction mods](/wiki/Game_modifier#difficulty-reduction) enabled*.
 These beatmap packs have been specifically tailored to test each player's mastery of various gameplay aspects around their intended skill level, i.e. within a certain [star rating](https://osu.ppy.sh/wiki/en/Beatmap/Difficulty#star-rating) or difficulty cap range.

 All beatmaps in the pack have to be cleared in the [osu!](/wiki/Game_mode/osu!) game mode in order to qualify for the badge unless otherwise specified.